SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 The API is composed of 4 main things :

 - Node : which represents a layer in the pipeline
-- Connector : which allows to connect nodes to each other
+- Link : which allows to connect nodes to each other
 - Builder : which will generate the hardware required for a whole pipeline
-- SignalKey : which are used to retrieve hardware signals on nodes along the pipeline
+- Payload : which are used to retrieve hardware signals on nodes along the pipeline

-It is important to understand that SignalKey isn't a hardware data/signal instance, but a key to retrieve a data/signal on nodes along the pipeline, and that the pipeline builder will then automatically interconnect/pipeline every occurrence of a given SignalKey between nodes.
+It is important to understand that Payload isn't a hardware data/signal instance, but a key to retrieve a data/signal on nodes along the pipeline, and that the pipeline builder will then automatically interconnect/pipeline every occurrence of a given Payload between nodes.

 Here is an example to illustrate :